How do I make an Appointment?

 Do I need a referral to make an appointment?

-Our office does not require a referral, but your insurance might.
-Check with your insurance company to see if a referral is necessary.
+Our office does not require a referral; however, your insurance might.
+We recommend you check with your insurance company to see if a referral is necessary.

 What to bring for your initial consultation?

 Here is check list for your initial consultation

 - List of medications